About PSNZ

 Empowering people, families and communities for more than 100 years.

-Presbyterian Support New Zealand (PSNZ) is a federation of the seven Presbyterian Support organisations in New Zealand – Northern, Central, East Coast, Upper South Island, South Canterbury, Otago and Southland.
+Presbyterian Support New Zealand (PSNZ) is a federation of the seven Presbyterian Support organisations in New Zealand – Northern, Central, East Coast, Upper South Island, South Canterbury, Otago, and Southland.

-The seven Presbyterian Support organisations are governed, managed and operated separately providing local services in each region.
-They come together under the PSNZ federation to share information, best practice ideas and where possible resources across the country.
+The seven Presbyterian Support organisations are governed, managed, and operated separately providing local services in each region.
+They come together under the PSNZ federation to share information, best practice ideas, and where possible resources across the country.

 Collectively, we are one of the largest providers of social and health services in the country.

-PSNZ supports older people, people with disabilities, at risk families as well as children, families, and whānau to thrive.
+PSNZ supports older people, people with disabilities, at risk whānau, as well as supporting tamariki and whānau to thrive.

 Our vision